Dane-zaa language

-Dane-zaa, known in the language as Dane-ẕaa Ẕáágéʔ (syll: ᑕᓀᖚ ᖚᗀᐥ), formally known as Beaver, is an Athabascan language of western Canada.
+Dane-zaa, known in the language as Dane-ẕaa Ẕáágéʔ (syll: ᑕᓀᖚ ᖚᗀᐥ), formerly known as Beaver, is an Athabascan language of western Canada.
 It means "people-regular language."
 About one-tenth of the Dane-zaa people speak the language.

 Beaver is closely related to the languages spoken by neighboring Athabaskan groups, such as Slavey, Sekani, Tsuu T’ina, Chipewyan, and Kaska.

 Dialects

 The dialects of Dane-zaa language are two main groups.
 Dialects that developed high tone from stem-final glottalic consonants are called high-marked and dialects that developed low tone low-marked.
 From north to south are as follows: